-I used this strategy in as many different classroom situations as I could muster, but I used it most of all 1) during interpersonal communication practice, and 2) when students played review games in their groups (I’ll share some of favorite Spanish-only review games in another post soon).
+I used this strategy in as many different classroom situations as I could muster, but I used it most of all 1) during interpersonal communication practice, and 2) when students played review games in their groups.
 The basic premise is pretty simple.

 - You give kids an activity that requires TL communication.
 The country partners activity I wrote about last week sparked this post and would be a perfect example.
 You want to pick something where the entire purpose is to spark authentic communication.
 This could be anything from a pretend marketplace in class to a game of vocabulary review charades to a simple “here’s a list of questions, discuss in groups.”
 You get the idea.

 - You tell kids they’ll be working on the activity for a set amount of time.
 My middle-school students usually could do this for about ten minutes before pandemonium or mental exhaustion or excessive pointing at the clock set in.
 I found it’s good to give them a set starting point and a strong finish line so they don’t get totally overwhelmed.